Intervention forces: Army

-Remark: The list does not reflect the regular ORBAT of the Army, but only a list of the intervention forces of the Army.
+Note: The list does not reflect the regular ORBAT of the Army, but only a list of the intervention forces of the Army.
 For the exact formation organisations and structures please following the links.

 Air Force

 The German Air Force has - following a modular approach - laid down the percentage of all formations that are assigned to the three categories of force.
 All combat and air transport formations make a contribution to both intervention and stabilisation forces.

 Navy

-In the German Navy it is intended to have two crews for the new frigates of class F125 that will replace the old guided missile frigates of class F122.
+In the German Navy it is intended to have two crews for the new frigates of Type F125 that will replace the old guided missile frigates of Type F122.
 In this way the ships will be able to spend longer on station in foreign waters.
 Based on the American prototype the crews will rotate on a specified cycle.
 In addition, unlike the Army, little is known about the composition of intervention forces in the Navy.